-Kyle Rittenhouse, charged with killing two in Kenosha, was fixated on supporting police
+Kyle Rittenhouse, charged after allegedly killing two in Kenosha, was fixated on supporting police

 Philip L. Perlini, the Grayslake police chief, declined to comment to The Post but said his agency was cooperating with an investigation by the FBI and Kenosha police.

 More recently, Rittenhouse worked as a part-time lifeguard at a YMCA in Lindenhurst, Ill., the Tribune reported.
-Man-Yan Lee, a spokesperson for the organization’s metro Chicago branch, said in a statement to The Post that Rittenhouse had been furloughed in March.
+Man-Yan Lee, a representative for the organization’s metro Chicago branch, said in a statement to The Post that Rittenhouse was furloughed in March.

 A few weeks earlier, he attended a Trump rally in Des Moines, sitting in the front row and posting a TikTok video from the Jan.
 30 event, BuzzFeed News reported.
 The video, which has since been deleted, appeared to match C-SPAN footage of Rittenhouse standing just to the left of the podium, according to the news site.